mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-12-20-shanghai-meeting-of-worlds/index.md

 ---
-title: "Shanghai: Meeting of Worlds"
+blog: shalveena.com
+categories:
+- travels
 date: "2014-12-20"
-categories:
-  - "travels"
+title: 'Shanghai: Meeting of Worlds'
 ---

 China is with me every day.
 I work for a [New Zealand law firm](http://www.prestigelawyers.kiwi/) leading in the field of helping clients from China and Taiwan with cases in New Zealand.
 Our clients bring with them a little piece of their home, which I cherish immensely; by getting to know their family stories and business endeavours, I have the privilege of learning a bit more about their culture and customs every day.